- A-Z Policy Manual

 4.4.
 International travel registry: A secure online database of Oregon State University international travelers, housed in an office designated by the Provost.

 4.5.
 International travel registrar (ITR): A staff member designated by the Provost to maintain the international travel registry and review and coordinate approval or denial of requests to travel to high-risk destinations or U.S. sanctioned territories.

 4.6.
-International Traveler Risk Committee (ITRC): A committee tasked with assessing and advising the Senior Vice Provost and ITR on risks related to international travel.
+International Traveler Risk Committee (ITRC): A committee tasked with assessing and advising the Senior International Officer and ITR on risks related to international travel.

 5.1.
 Registration of University-Sponsored International Travel

 5.1.1.
 Faculty, staff, students, and all others participating in university-sponsored international travel are required to register their itineraries using the International Travel Registry before departure (https://global.oregonstate.edu/international-travel).

 5.2.
 Faculty and Staff Accompanying Students on University-Sponsored International Travel

 5.2.1.
 Faculty and staff traveling internationally with students and/or facilitating experiential education abroad must read and abide by guidelines on pre-departure orientation for OSU faculty, staff and students participating in university-sponsored international travel.

 5.3.
 Approval for University-Sponsored Travel to High-Risk Destinations